International relations (1814–1919): France

-For a few years after its defeat in 1871 France displayed a bitter Revanchism: a deep sense of bitterness, hatred and demand for revenge against Germany, especially because of the loss of Alsace and Lorraine.
+For a few years after its defeat in 1871 France displayed a bitter Revanchism: a deep sense of bitterness, hatred and demand for revenge against Germany, especially because of the loss of Alsace-Lorraine.
 Paintings that emphasized the humiliation of the defeat came in high demand, such as those by Alphonse de Neuville.

 French policy makers were not fixated on revenge.
 However strong public opinion regarding Alsace-Lorraine meant that friendship with Germany was impossible unless the provinces were returned, and public opinion in Germany would not allow a return to happen.
 So Germany worked to isolate France and France sought allies against Germany, especially Russia and Britain.
 Apart perhaps from the German threat, most French citizens ignored foreign affairs and colonial issues.
 In 1914 the chief pressure group was the Parti colonial, a coalition of 50 organizations with a combined total of 5000 members.

 France had colonies in Asia and looked for alliances and found in Japan a possible ally.
-At Japan's request Paris sent military missions in 1872–1880, in 1884–1889 and in 1918–1919 to help modernize the Japanese army.
+At Japan's request Paris sent military missions in 1872–1880, in 1884–1889 and in 1918–1919 to help modernize the Imperial Japanese Army.
 Conflicts with China over Indochina climaxed during the Sino-French War (1884–1885).
-Admiral Courbet destroyed the Chinese fleet anchored at Foochow.
+Admiral Amédée Courbet destroyed the Chinese fleet anchored at Fuzhou.
 The treaty ending the war, put France in a protectorate over northern and central Vietnam, which it divided into Tonkin and Annam.

 Bismarck's foreign policies had successfully isolated France from the other great powers.
 After Bismarck was fired, Kaiser Wilhelm took erratic positions that baffled diplomats.
 No one could quite figure out his goals.
 Germany ended its secret treaties with Russia, and rejected close ties with Britain.
 France saw its opportunity, as Russia was looking for a new partner and French financiers invested heavily in Russian economic development.
 In 1893 Paris and St. Petersburg signed an alliance.
-France was no longer isolated – but Germany was increasingly isolated and distrusted, with only Austria as a serious ally.
-The Triple Alliance included Germany, Austria, and Italy, but Italy had serious disputes with Austria, and switched sides when the world war erupted.
+France was no longer isolated – but Germany was increasingly isolated and distrusted, with only Austria-Hungary as a serious ally.
+The Triple Alliance included Germany, Austria-Hungary, and Italy, but Italy had serious disputes with Austria-Hungary, and switched sides when the world war erupted.
 Britain was also moving toward alliances, having abandoned its policy of splendid isolation.
 By 1903, France settled its disputes with Britain.
 After Russia and Britain settled their disputes over Persia in the 1907 Anglo-Russian Convention, the way was open for the Triple Entente of France, Britain, and Russia.
 It formed the basis of the Allies of the First World War.